• HOME

 Our Purpose

-• to enable networking with colleagues in Addiction Medicine to provide closer liaison between members and the national activities of ASAM
+To enable networking with colleagues in Addiction Medicine to provide closer liaison between members and the national activities of ASAM

-• to increase public awareness in about the existence and vitality of the physician specialty of Addiction Medicine • to increase public awareness in about problems related to addiction
+• To increase public awareness in about the existence and vitality of the physician specialty of Addiction Medicine • to increase public awareness in about problems related to addiction

-• to promote professionalism in the delivery of services to patients with problems which result from addiction, and
+• To promote professionalism in the delivery of services to patients with problems which result from addiction, and

-• to be a physician resource for state and national public policy issues that affect Addiction Medicine services and patients with addiction.
+• To be a physician resource for state and national public policy issues that affect Addiction Medicine services and patients with addiction.

 Our Goals

-• a vehicle for increased professionalism and higher quality information, prevention, training, and treatment regarding addiction problems
+• A vehicle for increased professionalism and higher quality information, prevention, training, and treatment regarding addiction problems

-• an enhancement of knowledge and attitudes among citizens and institutions about the primary nature of the disease of addiction
+• An enhancement of knowledge and attitudes among citizens and institutions about the primary nature of the disease of addiction

-• a channel for Massachusetts input into national standards of care in Addiction Medicine and a channel for Massachusetts input into health care reform initiatives.
+• A channel for Massachusetts input into national standards of care in Addiction Medicine and a channel for Massachusetts input into health care reform initiatives.

 Board of directors